scala/scala-lang/blog/_posts/2025-05-28-scala-days-2025-announcement.md

 > **Quick note:**
 > 1. Thereâ€™s a small window to buy your tickets at the Early Bird price while the program is announced.
 Standard price starts on 30th May.
 > 2. The program is still subject to minor adjustment, due to speaker slot movements, ongoing confirmations, and alike.
+> 3. If you have noticed any bugs, typos, other inconsistencies at the scaladays.org website, please report them to info@scaladays.org, or open a PR to the [website repo](https://github.com/scaladays/scaladays.org).

 ## About the program